Backpack the Rae Lakes Loop

 About 5 miles from Upper Paradise, the Woods Creek trail meets with the John Muir/ Pacific Crest Trail.
 You will get to turn south onto the JMT and cross the Woods Creek Suspension Bridge, which is a pretty cool feature of the hike.
 The creek is accessible on the southern side of the bridge, and the camping area has some good spots for lunch.

 From here, the trail steadily climbs for 4 miles through mostly open terrain up towards Dollar Lake.
 Be sure to stop and look behind you every so often, as the views of the mountains in the distance are gorgeous.
+This part of the trail can be tiring and grueling since it is exposed.

 Day Three: Middle Rae Lake to Junction Meadow